-4. Using and diffusing oils is about more than making your home smell nice.
+4. Using and diffusing essential oils is about more than making your home smell nice.
 Essential oils fill your home with a lovely natural aroma but the smell may not be as intense or long lasting as fragrant oil essence.
-That is because the chemical composition of fragrant oil is like a perfume, with artificial compounds to make the smell linger longer.
-A pleasant smell is one by-product of using essential oils, but the main benefit lies in breathing and absorbing the oil into the body and limbic system, via the breathe and the skin.
+That is because the chemical composition of fragrant oil essence is like a perfume, with artificial compounds to make the smell linger longer.
+A pleasant smell is one by-product of using essential oils, but the main health and wellbeing benefits can be by breathing and absorbing the oil into the body and limbic system, via the breathe and the skin.

-5. Essential oils are highly concentrated so must be used with caution.
+5. 100% pure essential oils are highly concentrated so must be used with caution.
 Just one drop of peppermint essential oil has the medicinal equivalent of 20-40 cups of peppermint tea!

-6. Diffused essential oils can be safe and very effective in children when used correctly and in the right dose and dilution!
+6. Diffused pure essential oils can be safe and very effective for good health with children when used correctly and in the right dose and dilution!
 The general recommendation is to diffuse essential oils with babies and children from 3 months of age.
 This is not meant to alarm parents of newborns, it's just that a newborn's skin, respiratory and limbic systems are so new, we may not be aware of any sensitivities or allergies.

-Parents should check with their aromatherapist to ensure the ingredients of each oil is safe for little ones, as some essential oils are recommended for use by adults only, due to their powerful and complex composition.
+Parents should check with their aromatherapist or health professional to ensure the ingredients of each oil is safe for little ones, as some essential oils are recommended for use by adults only, due to their powerful and complex composition.

 7. Essential oils should be diffused with water into the air, or applied to the skin once blended with a carrier oil.
 Burning essential oils through an oil burner is not recommended, as the heat can pose a safety hazard for children, and the intense heat severely compromises the molecule of the essential oil, and thereby reduces it's therapeutic benefit.
 Adults and children should not apply undiluted essential oils directly to the skin.